For more news and updates, follow Psychologists for Peace on Facebook and Instagram.

 The 2021 theme was Creating a Campaign for Climate Action and the award was open for young people aged 16-24.
 Find out more about the winners here.

 Psychologists for Peace held an online event for the International Day of Peace on 21st September, with PfP members presenting on their research on peace and mental health.
-Ariane Virgona (winner of the PfP Peace Research Award in 2019) discussed how polyculturalism, a novel ideology that focuses on mutual influences between cultures, can increase positive and meaningful intercultural engagement.
+Ariane Virgona (winner of the PfP Peace Project Award in 2019) discussed how polyculturalism, a novel ideology that focuses on mutual influences between cultures, can increase positive and meaningful intercultural engagement.
 Professor Ann Sanson discussed her current work examining the impacts of climate change on children and young people.

 PfP have released a video version of their children's book Wise Ways to Win, focussing on helping children learn how to resolve conflict cooperatively and creatively.
 Visit the Wise Ways to Win page here.